rafaelclaycon/rafaelclaycon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on The Library Is Open, a pet project to archive the episodes of one of my favorite podcasts ever (<a href="https://soundcloud.com/ummilkshakechamadowanda" target="_blank">`UMCW`</a>).
+- 🔭 I’m currently working on tidying up Arroto Amargo, a personal beer catalog, for release on the App Store.

-- 🌱 I’m currently learning about audio playback and Combine on iOS.
+- 🌱 I’m currently learning about the VIPER architecture.

 - 🤔 I’m looking for help with Combine and good coding practices in general.
 Feel free to DM me with any questions or tips.